NHeoShadow/obsidian-vault/All Notes/ReSA MAS 02.md

 			- Fixed Factory Overhead Costs will still be incurred if the decision is to buy, unless the problem provides for otherwise.
 			- Opportunity Costs is a *relevant cost*
 			- The maximum amount that a company is willing to pay an outside supplier is the maximum purchase price
-			- Also take into account the quality of the product that is being bought.
+			- Also take into account the quality of the product that is being bought (in reality).
+			-
 		- Accept or Reject
 		- Continue or Shutdown
 		- Sell or Process Further